-When you’re first starting out, especially if your coding abilities are limited or nonexistent, you’ll want to choose a manageable niche.
+When you’re first starting out, especially if your coding abilities are limited or nonexistent, you’ll want to choose a niche.
 You can narrow your scope in a variety of ways.
-For example, you may wish to only create websites for gym owners or barbershops.
-Or you might limit your activities to building with Squarespace or Wix only.
-You could even restrict yourself to only working with specific themes or page builder plugins inside of WordPress.
+For example, you may wish to only create websites for gym owners or barber shops.
+Or you might limit your activities to building with Squarespace or Wix website page builders only.
+You could even restrict yourself to only working with specific themes or page builder plugins inside WordPress.

 Apart from your own site, consider building a sample site or two for the niches you wish to target.
 For example, if you want to build websites for barbershops, create a couple of mock barbershop sites for potential clients to peruse.

-LinkedIn is a fantastic place to find clients.
-Virtually everyone on that platform is a professional of some sort and many of them have brands, companies, or even CVs they want to promote online.
+LinkedIn is another great place to find clients.
+Virtually everyone on that platform is a professional of some sort, and many of them have brands, companies, or even CVs they want to promote online.